-Field Screening for Shallow Gas in Traill County, North Dakota
+Field Screening for Shallow Gas in Stark County, North Dakota

-Fred J. Anderson and Brian N. Hall
+Fred J. Anderson and Adam J. Ries

-The investigation of shallow natural gas occurences within existing ground-water wells in Traill County, North Dakota was conducted over a three-day period on May 19, 20 & 22, 2009.
-A total of 39 well sites, consisting of historic and existing ground-water wells, drilled in the county for the purposes of ground-water monitoring of unconsolidated and shallow bedrock aquifers and stock water supply, were reviewed prior to the field component of this investigation.
+The investigation of shallow natural gas occurences within existing ground-water wells in Stark County, North Dakota was conducted over a eight non-consecutive day period from June 24 to July 7, 2009.
+A total of 170 well sites, consisting of historic and existing ground-water wells, drilled in the county for the purposes of ground-water monitoring of unconsolidated and shallow bedrock aquifers and stock water supply, were reviewed prior to the field component of this investigation.
 Each of these well sites were selected to be visited in the field to (1) determine the actual existence of the well, (2) to verify its location, and (3) perform flame-ionization detector field screening for possible shallow natural gas occurrences.
-17 well sites were not found during the investigation, suggesting that these wells have either been abandoned or destroyed.
-11 ground-water well site locations (10 observation wells and 1 stock well) were verified to have a testable well at their prescribed point and were subsequently field screened.
-Seven of the 12 stock well locations had a well present, but were not tested due to well non-use.
+94 well sites were not found during the investigation, suggesting that these wells have either been abandoned or destroyed.
+35 ground-water well site locations (34 observation wells and 1 stock well) were verified to have a testable well at their prescribed point and were subsequently field screened.

 Each of the wells were field screened for the presence of combustible gases using a portable FID calibrated to methane (100 ppm low-span or 10,000 ppm high span) in air.
 The FID was used solely for field screening on all wells.
 Instrument response was collected at the top of well casing (TOC) and just above the groundwater/air interface (GWI).
 After the collection of field screening readings, a depth to water level reading within the well was taken using an electric well tape.
-Of the existing testable wells field screened, one stock well (146-51-13CBB1) returned an FID response of 1,075 ppm as methane at the GWI; 10 of the wells showed no response (i.e. a 0.0 ppm as methane instrument reading) during field screening at both the TOC and GWI.
+Of the existing wells field screened, seven returned positive FID responses, ranging from 0.7 to 5,596 ppm as methane (Figure 1); 28 of the wells showed no response (i.e., a 0.0 ppm as methane instrument reading) during field screening at both the TOC and GWI.
+Two wells were found to have detectable concentrations of methane at the TOC.
+Well 140-93-9BBC recorded a concentration of 22.7 ppm at the TOC.
+Well 137-99-9ABA, an artesian stock well, recorded a concentration of 34.1 ppm at the TOC.
+It has been observed that it is more likely to detect methane at the GWI or higher up in the air column within a given well.
+It has been less typical to actually detect methane emanating from the TOC.
+The occurence of FID responses are variably distributed throughout the monitoring network in the western and east-central portions of the county following the general trend of the aquifers(s) being monitored.
 Domestic, irrigation, or municipal water supply wells were not considered as a part of this investigation.